 DISTRICT OF COLUMBIA – COMMUNITY ELIGIBILITY OPTION

 The District of Columbia was awarded the opportunity to participate in a new alternative to the traditional meal application process associated with the United States Department of Agriculture (USDA) National School Lunch (NSLP) and School Breakfast (SBP) programs beginning school year 2012-2013.
 This alternative is referred to as the Community Eligibility Option (CEO).
 This option is among the reforms mandated by the Healthy, Hunger-Free Kids Act of 2010, which phased in the streamlined process over three years.
-The Option was offered to schools in all states beginning School Year 2014-15.
-This option makes it easier for eligible children in low-income communities to receive free meals in the National School Lunch and School Breakfast Programs.
+The Option will be offered to schools in all states beginning School Year 2014-15.
+This option will make it easier for eligible children in low-income communities to receive free meals in the National School Lunch and School Breakfast Programs.

 Community eligibility alleviates the burden on families by eliminating household applications, while helping schools reduce costs associated with collecting and processing those applications.